mozilla/application-services/docs/howtos/cut-a-new-release.md

 # Application Services Release Process

-## Make a new release from latest master.
+## Make a new release from latest main.

 1. Smoketest whether the release will integrate cleanly with key downstream consumers:
     - Run the `./automation/smoke-test-firefox-ios.py` script to test integration with Firefox for iOS.